 Constanze Buchheim has been active in the digital economy for 15 years.
 She started her career in 2006 at e-commerce pioneer Spreadshirt and founded i-potentials in 2009 as the leading executive search boutique of the digital and innovation landscape, emerging from the startup scene.
 As part of this role and her work as a business angel and advisory board member, she has accompanied the growth of countless well-known startups and digital players as well as the transformation of medium-sized companies, family businesses and corporations in Germany.
 She is a recognized expert on the topic of future leadership and has shaped the leadership and organizational structures of companies that are now among the beacons of the German innovation landscape.
 Buchheim is also a member of the supervisory board of the "HHL Leipzig Graduate School of Management" and of the software company "Valsight" and has been president of the international Entrepreneurs Organization (Berlin Chapter) since July 2022.
 Handelsblatt ranked her among the 50 most influential women in the tech industry in 2021 and selected her as one of the 50 best female entrepreneurs in Germany in 2022.

 Buchheim succeeds entrepreneur Dr. Thomas Nöcker, who retired from the Monopolies Commission on June 30, 2022, after serving three terms.

 Biennial Report of the Monopolies Commission under § 44(1) ARC, July 05, 2022

 Monopolies Commission: The ecological-digital transformation will only succeed with a strong competition regime

-In its Biennial Report "Competition 2020”, the Monopolies Commission makes recommendations on how the competition regime in Germany and Europe can be strengthened.
-Today, the Monopolies Commission presented its report to the German Federal Minister for Economic Affairs and Energy, Peter Altmaier.
+In its Biennial Report "Competition 2022", the Monopolies Commission makes recommendations on how an adaptation of the competition regime can contribute to the ecological-digital transformation.
+Today, it presented its report to the Federal Minister for Economic Affairs and Climate Action, Dr. Robert Habeck.